CodeNow/blog/_posts/2017-06-12-how-to-achieve-practical-end-to-end-testing.md

 title: 'How to Achieve Practical End-to-End Testing With Docker Compose'
 author: praful_r
 category: Engineering
-excerpt: 'Now that Kubernetes and Docker support software defined orchestration, end-to-end (E2E) testing has finally become a practical reality.
+excerpt: 'Now that Kubernetes and Docker support software-defined orchestration, end-to-end (E2E) testing has finally become a practical reality.
 We’ll walk through the biggest issue with maintaining and running E2E tests: the speed and hassle of spinning up a full-stack environment.
 Then we’ll cover how containerization solves single service environment problems, but not the full-stack environment problems E2E tests need.
-And finally, introduce software defined orchestration as the panacea and exemplify the practicality of this approach through an example.'
+And finally, introduce software-defined orchestration as the panacea and exemplify the practicality of this approach through an example.'
 date: 2017-06-12 17:00:00 -0800
 ---